Error message

 Randi O'Brien

-Randi O’Brien is a multiracial ceramic artist, historian, writer, and educator from the Rocky Mountains.
-She earned both an MFA in ceramics and a MA in art history from the University of Montana.
-O’Brien is currently an associate professor of ceramics and art history at Montana State University, Billings, and editor of Studio Potter
+Randi O’Brien is a multiracial ceramic artist, historian, author, professor, and administrator from the Rocky Mountains.
+She earned both an MFA in ceramics and an MA in art history from the University of Montana.
+O’Brien is currently an associate professor and head of the ceramics, sculpture, and jewelry program at Irvine Valley College in Orange County, California.
+She is also the executive director and editor of Studio Potter

 Articles